eilo-milo/python-crash-course/04-Dictionary.md

 ```

 ### 1.4 Modifying Values
-* Reassigning a value is performed by referencing an existing key and assigning a new value[cite: 5].
+* Reassigning a value is performed by referencing an existing key and assigning a new value.

 ```python
 alien_0 = {'color': 'green', 'speed': 'medium', 'x_position': 0}